coalton-lang/coalton/docs/intro-to-coalton.md

 ## Unless and When

-Coalton also has `unless` and `when` (of `coalton-library`) which work similary to their definitions in Lisp.
+The `coalton-library` package also includes `unless` and `when`, which work similarly to their definitions in Lisp.
 We recommend only using these operators for conditionalizing stateful operations.

 ```lisp
 (coalton-toplevel